hydraulic-software/conveyor/guidebook/docs/configs/windows.md

 Windows apps are laid out as follows:

 * `app`: Where non-binary input files are placed.
     * `app\app.ico`: The icon of the program in standalone form.
-It's also embedded into your EXE but some app frameworks like JetPack Compose for Desktop prefer to have it be outside the EXE ([see how to use it](../tasks/jetpack-compose-desktop.md)).
+It's also embedded into your EXE but some app frameworks like Jetpack Compose for Desktop prefer to have it be outside the EXE ([see how to use it](../tasks/jetpack-compose-desktop.md)).
 * `bin`: Where EXE and DLL files are placed, along with any data files they expect to find in the same location as themselves.

 For JVM apps there are additionally: